zfechko/Job-Tracker/README.md

 # Job Application Tracker

 ## Description
-This is a simple job application tracking app that I'm using keep track of the jobs I've applied to as well as the status of each application using Python and PostgreSQL.
+This is a simple job application tracker that I'm making to knock off some rust using Python and PostgreSQL.

-The project will start out just as a simple command line application, but I plan to expand it to have a full GUI using PyQt5.
+The project will start out just as an application in the terminal utilizing the [rich](https://github.com/Textualize/rich) library, but I plan to expand it to have a full GUI using PyQt5 or some other visual framework like streamlit.